Do people tell you you talk too fast? Are people advising you to slow down?

 If you don’t have the intestinal fortitude to record yourself, listen to the others in the meeting with you.
 You could make it into a fun game.
 Are they fairly monotone?
 Is each syllable the same length & volume?
 Are they making their “and”s louder & more prolonged than the rest of the words in the sentence?

 Here’s the deal: If you have one long run-on sentence and you’re talking pretty fast, people will have trouble processing, and after time check out.
-Then when you ask your best colleagues what they thought, they may say that you have to slow down.
+When you ask your best colleagues what they thought, they may say that you have to slow down.
 They’d be well-intentioned but misinformed.

 We’ve known about chunking information to help people’s memory and process data.
 When you use it in your speech you make it easier for people to process what you’re putting out there 🙂